eigerco/polka-storage/docs/src/storagext-cli/market.md

 ## `add-balance`

-The `add-balance` adds balance to a market account.
+The `add-balance` adds balance to the market account of the extrinsic signer.
-It takes a single `AMOUNT` argument, the balance, to add to the market account, the balance will be added to the `free` balance.
+It takes a single `AMOUNT` argument, the balance to add to the market account, the balance will be added to the `free` balance.

 ### Parameters